 I was concerned that I may have problems going between an ErgoDox EZ and a normal keyboard.
 Again I went online and found enough references where people say after a few months switching between keyboards is not an issue.

-One quick take away is the underglow seems to improve the contrast of the keyboard much like backlighting on TVs make the colors pop and the colors stand out more.
-Never thought about an underglow for a keyboard before.
-I have been using back lighting on TVs for years now and prefer it enough that I’ve added LED strips to two TVs I’ve had over the years.
+One quick takeaway is the underflow seems to improve the contrast of the keyboard much like backlighting on TVs makes the colors pop and the colors stand out more.
+Never thought about an underflow for a keyboard before.
+I have been using backlighting on TVs for years now and prefer it enough that I’ve added LED strips to two TVs I’ve had over the years.

 4. These layers are amazing but a bit overwhelming

 This is the first layered keyboard I have used.
 Layers allow you to press some keys and cycle through different keyboard layouts so you can have one layer for typing, one layer for numbers, one layer for mouse movements, etc. This ErgoDox EZ supports up to 32 layers and comes built-in with 3 layers.
 I’m sticking with the default layout for now and it seems to work just fine on my PC and my Mac.
 The image to the right shows the default layout with three layers and is something you’ll need to print as a reference.

 The easiest way to change layers is to use their online keyboard layout manager and then click on the Clone and Modify link.
 It’s crazy easy to use.
 The default layout is loaded up then you just click on the layer you want to edit and then on the key you want to configure.
 You can set keys to do things like sleep on your computer, one key copy, browser refresh, etc. You can customize your keyboard exactly how you want it.
 You can even create layers for the applications you use like a Photoshop layer with the shortcuts you use, or Google around to download someone else’s layout.
 Once you have a compiled layout downloaded, you’ll need the Flash tool which you can also download on the layout manager page.
 Here’s a short video on how to flash a custom layout.